MaibornWolff/serverless-metric-dashboard/example/Readme.md

 ## Images

 Some copyright-free images to test the example functions.
+The images were provided by pixabay.com and are licensed under the [Pixabay License](https://pixabay.com/en/service/license/).